 Meet the Trust ManagerPraveen Kumar

-Neil Donaldson was appointed a Director in 2014 and became Chairman on 21 May 2015.
-Mr Donaldson has been chief executive of James Donaldson & Sons Limited, an independent Fife based timber merchants, since 1985.
-Currently the chairman of Securities Trust of Scotland, he has served on its board since 2005 and has more than 15 years’ experience of the investment trust sector.
-He also holds a number of appointments with several charities.P Francis Charig - Director
+Neil Donaldson was appointed a Director in 2014 and became Chairman in 2015.
+Mr Donaldson has been chairman of James Donaldson & Sons Limited, an independent Fife based timber merchants, since 1985.
+He is also deputy chairman of the R&A general committee.
+Formerly the chairman of Securities Trust of Scotland, he served on its board from 2005 until 2017 and has more than 17 years’ experience of the investment trust sector.
+He also holds appointments with several charities.Merryn Somerset Webb

-Merryn R Somerset Webb was appointed a Director on 4 October 2011.
+Merryn Somerset Webb was appointed a Director in 2011.
 She is the editor-in-chief of UK personal finance magazine MoneyWeek, writes for the Financial Times and is a radio and television commentator on financial matters.
-She has a strong interest in and knowledge of Japan, is a director of Montanaro European Smaller Companies Trust plc and a trustee of the Daiwa Anglo Japanese Foundation.
+She has a strong interest in and knowledge of Japan and is a non-executive director of Montanaro European Smaller Companies Trust plc and Murray Income Trust PLC.
+She is also a trustee of The Super Power Agency.Simon Somerville

 In general, for the small companies that Shin Nippon invests in, we believe that the quality of management teams and their business strategies have more influence rather than macroeconomic factors.

-On acquisition, no holding shall exceed 3% of the portfolio and any holding that as a result of good performance exceeds 5% of the portfolio is subject to particular scrutiny.
+Holdings are limited to 5% of total assets at time of purchase.
+Any holding that, as a result of performance, exceeds 5% of total assets is subject to particular scrutiny.
 A holding greater than 5% will continue to be held where the Managers are convinced of the ongoing merits of the investment case.

-The Company may invest in UK and Overseas domiciled pooled funds, including UK listed investment trusts, which invest principally in Japanese securities.
-On acquisition, no more than 15% of the Company’s gross assets will be invested in such companies or funds.
+The Company may invest in UK and Overseas domiciled pooled funds, including UK listed investment trusts, that invest principally in Japanese securities.
+On acquisition, no more than 15% of the Company’s total assets will be invested in such companies or funds.

 From time to time, fixed interest holdings, or non equity investments, may be held on an opportunistic basis.
 The Company may use derivatives which will be principally, but not exclusively, for the purpose of efficient portfolio management (i.e. for the purpose of reducing, transferring or eliminating investment risk in its investments, including protection against currency risks).